What is it?

 Insufficient evidence to rate effectiveness for...

 - Osteoarthritis.
 Taking a specific product containing manganese, glucosamine hydrochloride, and chondroitin sulfate by mouth for 4 months improves pain and the ability to do normal activities in people with osteoarthritis of the knee and the lower back.
-However, many studies show that taking glucosamine plus chondroitin without manganese can help treat osteoarthritis.
+However, many studies show that taking glucosamine plus chondroitin without manganese might help treat osteoarthritis.
 Therefore, the effects of manganese are unclear.

 - Premenstrual syndrome (PMS).
 Early research shows that taking manganese along with calcium helps improve symptoms of PMS, including pain, crying, loneliness, anxiety, restlessness, irritability, mood swings, depression, and tension.
 Researchers aren't sure whether the improvement is due to the calcium, manganese, or the combination.

 - Wound healing.
-Early research shows that applying a dressing containing manganese, calcium, and zinc to chronic wounds for 12 weeks may improve wound healing.
+Early research shows that applying a dressing containing manganese, calcium, and zinc to chronic skin wounds for 12 weeks may improve wound healing.

 - Other conditions.